Eddie-Zhu-IRL/banking-report-etl-powerquery/README.md

 # banking-report-etl-powerquery
 Excel Power Query ETL pipeline that imports, transforms, and standardizes multiple simulated banking txt-based daily reports into structured datasets for reporting and analysis.

-📊 Banking Report ETL Pipeline (Excel Power Query)
+## 📊 Banking Report ETL Pipeline (Excel Power Query)
-📌 Overview
+### 📌 **Overview**

 This project is a Power Query-based ETL pipeline designed to simulate a real-world banking reporting system.
-It processes multiple structured TXT reports, transforms them into clean datasets, and prepares them for analysis in Excel.
+It processes multiple structured txt-based reports, transforms them into clean datasets, and prepares them for analysis in Excel.

 The solution demonstrates how Excel can be used as a lightweight data engineering tool for batch report processing.

-⚠️ Data Disclaimer
+##⚠️ Data Disclaimer##

-All datasets in this project are synthetically generated banking-style reports used for testing and educational purposes.
+All the seven txt-based datasets in this project are synthetically generated banking-style reports used for testing and educational purposes.
 No real financial or customer data is included.

 🏗️ Architecture
 Raw TXT Files (Folder)